Find erroneous fields using locate_errors() and replace these

 )

-# S4 method for data.frame,ErrorLocalizer
+# S4 method for class 'data.frame,ErrorLocalizer'

 replace_errors(